swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Effect on API resilience

 This proposal makes property-wrapper custom attributes on function parameters part of public API.
-This is done due to the fact that a property wrapper applied to a function parameter changes the type of said parameter in the ABI, while also changing the way that function callers are compiled to pass an argument of that type.
+This is because a property wrapper applied to a function parameter changes the type of that parameter in the ABI; it also changes the way that function callers are compiled to pass an argument of that type.
 Thus, adding or removing a property wrapper on a public function parameter is an ABI-breaking change –– but not a source-breaking one.
-Like default arguments, arguments in wrapper attributes are emitted into clients and are not part of the ABI.
+Furthermore, similar to the existing behavior of default arguments, arguments in wrapper attributes are emitted into clients and are therefore not a part of the ABI.

 ## Alternatives considered